drmonikabalint/Bash-shell-scripts/README.md

 # Bash-shell-scripts

-Bash shell scripts used to automatize chemoinformatics tasks.
+The bash shell scripts were written and used by me to automatize chemoinformatics tasks.
+I do not consider myself a programmer.
+In fact, most of these scripts were my first contact with coding and the linux environment.

-Most scripts handle the Protein Data Bank (PDB) format which provides a standard representation for macromolecular structure data derived from X-ray diffraction and NMR studies.
+Most these Shell scripts handle the Protein Data Bank (PDB) format which provides a standard representation for macromolecular structure data derived from X-ray diffraction and NMR studies.
-This representation was created in the 1970's and a large amount of software using it has been written.